derekzacharias/cyberlab/README.md

 4. Post-Installation Configuration
 Boot into ESXi:

-Server boots into the ESXi 6.7 hypervisor.
+The server boots into the ESXi 6.7 hypervisor.
 Initial Configuration:

 Press F2 and log in with root credentials.